Maa Vindhyavasini Dhaam, Vindhyachal

 The main deity Vindhyavasini gets her name from the Vindhya Range, literally meaning, "one who resides in Vindhya".

-Vindhyachal is the only place in the world, where all the three forms of Goddesses—Lakshmi, Kali and Saraswati—have distinct temples dedicated to them: Vindhyavasini (Lakshmi), Ashtabhuja (Saraswati), and Kalikhoh (Kali).

 History

 The temple has been mentioned in Durga Saptashati.
 It is written that the goddess Durga was born from the womb of Yashoda on the same night as Krishna was born.
 When Kansa (King of Mathura) tried killing the baby by smashing her body to a stone, she miraculously went away from his grip and turned into the divine form of the goddess.

+Vindhyachal is the only place in the world, where all the three forms of the Goddesses, Lakshmi, Kali and Saraswati have specific temples dedicated to them.

 Accessibility

 Lal Bahadur Shastri Airport, Varanasi, is the nearest airport to the Vindhyachal Temple, which is approximately 72 km away.
 Vindhyachal railway station (BDL) is the nearest railway station on the Delhi-Howrah and Mumbai-Howrah routes.
 It is about 1 km from the temple.
 One can also reach the temple from Mirzapur railway station (MZP), approximately 9 km from the temple.
 Vindhyachal can be reached by state-run private buses, taxis and local cars.
 It is connected via National Highway 2 (NH 2).